Summary

 A sweet romance film with a hard-hitting second act I wasn’t expecting, coupled with a 90s nostalgia, makes for an easy watch.

-There has been a huge surge in South Korean media recently with its audience growing and popularity in the west expanding.
-20th Century Girl is a South Korean romantic drama film directed and written by Bang Woo-ri, which is her feature directorial debut and stars Kim Yoo-jung, Byeon Woo-seok, Park Jung-woo, and Roh Yoon-seo.
+20th Century Girl is a South Korean romantic drama film directed and written by Bang Woo-ri, who is making her feature directorial debut, and stars Kim Yoo-jung, Byeon Woo-seok, Park Jung-woo, and Roh Yoon-seo.

 We meet Bo-ra in 2019 as an adult, and when a mysterious tape brings back her memories from high school and her first love, we’re taken back to 1999, when Bo-ra is a 17-year-old high school student.
 She’s an active member of the broadcasting club at school and is best friends with Yeon-doo.
 Yeon-doo has a huge crush, probably in love with a cute boy called Hyun-jin, and Bo-ra begins keeping a close eye on him, hoping to play matchmaker.
 However, our loyal best friend ends up in a love story of her own, also falling in love with Yeon-doo’s charming prince.
 Will their friendship survive this?
 Who will win the heart of this young man?
 Is it even the same boy?

 To say that everything is presented as a memory and cherished moment, it’s not as cheesy as it sounds.
-What is lovely is a film taking high-school love seriously, and showing the complexities teen relationships can have.
+What is lovely is a film that takes high-school love seriously and shows the complexities of teen relationships.
 I know for me, I hated high school, so it’s nice to see that people can look back with happiness and almost a longing for a time that was so fresh and new to us.

 Actors Kim Yoo-jung and Byeon Woo-seok have warm chemistry that makes the move from close friends to a romantic partnership believable and honest.
-This film heightens the importance of being friends first and letting a relationship develop naturally — How us modern-day lovers yearn for this.
+This film heightens the importance of being friends first and letting a relationship develop naturally — a quality that modern-day lovers yearn for.

-Overall this film is a nice watch, although with a sweet start it ends sour and had me almost in tears.
+Overall, this film is a nice watch, although with a sweet start, it ends sour and had me almost in tears.
 There’s a small twist, which makes the love story slightly sadder, and the reality is hard to stomach.
-There are scenes that contain violence, abuse, and discuss death so I would be mindful of that but it’s still suitable for audiences over 12.
+Some scenes contain violence, abuse, and discuss death so that I would be mindful of that, but it’s still suitable for audiences over 12.
 With a runtime of 119 minutes, voice-over, and subtitles available, this romance film is one to add to your list.